jiankangdeng/MenpoBenchmark/README.md

 # Citation

-IBUG just provides the landmark annotations, but some images are from other works.
-Please cite the original papers first.
+IBUG just provides the landmark annotations, but some face images are from other works.
+Please cite the original papers first and follow their data license.

 ```
 @article{deng2018menpo,